Skip to content

 0.75 / 1

 Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
-The company also mentions limited information on best management practices for soils.
+Additional points have been awarded according to the percent of company landbank certified by FSC.

 • N